 - 1. Billboards are allowed on parcels fronting federal or state highways on properties on which industrial or commercial activities are conducted, as defined herein.
 Such billboards are limited to 504 square feet in sign area with dimensions not exceeding 12 feet in height or 42 feet in width. - 2.
 Billboards are allowed on parcels fronting municipal streets other than federal or state highways, on which industrial or commercial activities are conducted, as defined herein.
-Such billboards are limited to 300 square feet in sign area, with dimensions not exceeding 12 feet in height and 25 feet in width. - 3.
-Billboards shall be erected to a height of no more than 50 feet when located adjacent to state and federal highways and no more than 30 feet when located adjacent to other streets.

-- 4. All portions of a sign face and support members of any billboard shall be setback from all buildings, structures and property lines at least 75 feet. - 5.
+Such billboards are limited to 300 square feet in sign area per face, with dimensions not exceeding 12 feet in height and 25 feet in width. - 3.
+Billboards shall be erected to a height of no more than 50 feet when located adjacent to state and federal highways and no more than 30 feet when located adjacent to other streets. - 4.
+All portions of a sign face and support members of any billboard shall be setback from all buildings, structures and property lines at least 75 feet. - 5.
 Illumination.
 All illuminated billboards shall use base mounted fluorescent or mercury vapor lights and shall be activated by photoelectric cells.
 Additional lighting, including but not limited to, neon, animation and running lights, is prohibited. - 6.
 Extrusions prohibited.
-Extrusions beyond the face of any billboard, excluding aprons, are prohibited. - 7.
-Location and number of signs.
+Extrusions beyond the face of any billboard, excluding aprons, are prohibited.

+7. Location and number of signs.
 Only one billboard shall be allowed per platted lot.
-Billboards shall be no less than 1,000 feet apart on the same side of a street or road, measuring from the two closest existing billboards.
-Only one sign face shall be allowed to face the same direction per location; back to back or "V" formation signs are allowed, but two sign faces side by side or over and under, facing the same direction are prohibited. - 8.
-A digital billboard shall meet all criteria for an electronic multiple message sign under Sec.
-1211 C.
+Billboards shall be no less than 1,000 feet apart, measuring from the two closest existing billboards.
+Only one sign face shall be allowed to face the same direction per location; back to back or "V" formation signs are allowed, but two sign faces side by side or over and under, facing the same direction are prohibited.